Coaching vs Mentoring vs Training: What's The Difference?

-Most critically, coaching is a personal learning and development intervention that creates a goal-oriented relationship to reach outcomes that are valued by the coachee.
-However, the term is often confused and used interchangeably with activities like ‘training,’ and ‘mentoring.’
-To better understand the value of coaching, it is first imperative to understand what it is and, more importantly, what it isn’t.
+At it’s most precise definition, coaching is a personal learning and development intervention that creates a goal-oriented relationship to reach outcomes that the coachee values.
+Coaching is too often confused with activities like ‘training’ and ‘mentoring.’
+To better understand the value of coaching, we need to understand what it is and, more importantly, what it isn’t.

 What Is Coaching?